stylemistake/bitwig-device-hacks/README.md

 # Bitwig Device Hacks

-If you're feeling, that Bitwig modulation system is not complete, you're not alone.
+If you're feeling that Bitwig modulation system is not complete, you're not alone.
 With this tool you will be able to modify the Math device and create your own.